Are There Orphanages in the US?

 During the program’s existence, over 200,000 parentless children from eastern cities were placed on “orphan trains” and taken out west.
 When they arrived at destinations such as Nebraska or Texas, adoptive families were waiting to make their selection, sometimes right from the platform.
 If a child wasn’t selected, he reboarded the train and repeated the process at the next stop.

 There was little, if any, vetting process for these adoptive families.
 Many children entered abusive situations, and they were expected to work in exchange for their new home.
 Some were given away to other families or sent back to the trains if they didn’t meet their new family’s expectations.
-The Orphan Train program addressed the problem of overcrowded orphanages by providing cheap labor to midwestern farmers.
+Orphan adoption or The Orphan Train program addressed the problem of overcrowded orphanages by providing cheap labor to midwestern farmers.
 While some orphans were placed with loving families who provided a better life, the overall program was based on the needs and interests of adults.
 This stands in stark contrast to modern adoption practices where everyone works to protect the best interest of the child.

 Improvements in Child Welfare